Alastair2D/bank_tech_test/README.md

 2. Run: `bundle install`
 3. To use the app, open a Ruby REPL: e.g. `irb` from the command line
 4. `require './lib/client` to load the Account class and, in doing so, all dependent classes
-5. Execute Tests & View Coverage: `rspec --fd`
+5. Tested with RSpec.
+To execute Tests: `rspec --fd`
 6. Create a new bank account: `ac1 = Account.new`
 7. Make a deposit of e.g. £100: `ac1.deposit(100)`
 8. Make a withdrawl of e.g. £20: `ac1.withdraw(20)`